Jack Power (politician): Career

 Power's involvement with the ALP began at a young age, and from 1910 he was a regular delegate to state conferences.
 He was elected president of the Paddington branch in 1912 and subsequently won election to the Paddington Municipal Council in 1914, later serving a term as mayor from 1917 to 1918.
 He was an anti-conscriptionist and remained loyal to the ALP during the 1916 party split.
 Power was elected state president of the ALP in 1921, having first been elected to the state executive in 1917.
 He held the position until 1923, when he replaced William Albion Gibbs as editor of The Labor News.

 On 30 August 1921, Power was appointed to the New South Wales Legislative Council and served until 20 November 1924. when he was appointed to the Australian Senate to fill the vacancy caused by the death of Senator Allan McDougall.
 Premier Jack Lang stated that he would retire after completing McDougall's term and would not receive ALP preselection at the next federal election.
 He died under two months later, necessitating the appointment of NSW ALP Assistant Secretary William Gibbs.

 Personal life

 Power married Alice May Duggan on 21 January 1911, with whom he had one son.
-He was widowed in 1913 and re-married on 4 November 1918 to Stella Horrigan, with whom he had a second son.
+He was widowed in 1913 and remarried on 4 November 1918 to Stella Horrigan, with whom he had a second son.

 Power died at his home in Glenbrook on 13 January 1925, after an illness of several months.